 Temporal Nexus opens up exciting possibilities for teams building modular, resilient systems that need to communicate across boundaries.
 It simplifies cross-namespace communication while maintaining the benefits of Temporal’s durable execution model.

-However, if you’re working on a smaller project or are dependent on SDKs other than Go, it might be worth waiting until Nexus becomes more mature or widely supported.
+However, if you’re working on a smaller project or are dependent on SDKs other than Go or Java, it might be worth waiting until Nexus becomes more mature or widely supported.
 As with any new technology, weigh the benefits against the risks and your project's current needs.

 Temporal Nexus has the potential to reshape how teams think about cross-namespace Workflow communication, offering a durable, idiomatic approach to integrating workflows across boundaries.
 If your organization is looking to simplify cross-team integration, Nexus might be the key.